dannybarash7/hw2_2024/README.md

 ```bash
 npm run dev
 ```

-## The task
+## Front end Description:
-1. Connect to the server: get posts (just) for the current page.
-Show 10 posts on each page.
+1. The front-end should connect to the server, and get posts (just) for the current page.
+2. Each page has 10 posts.
-2. add [pagination](https://www.w3schools.com/css/css3_pagination.asp) to the website.
+3. add [pagination](https://www.w3schools.com/css/css3_pagination.asp) UI element to the website.

-### Implementation
+## Suggested implementation steps:
 1. Show a list of posts (tip: start from a local variable holding the post list.)
 2. Connect to the server: (tip: start by getting all posts.)
-3. Add pagination in the UI.
+3. Add pagination in the UI (tip: plan the component tree).
-4. Optimize: when rendering a page, send only the data needed now.
+4. Optimize: when rendering a page, send only the data needed now instead of the entire database.

 ## Pagination
 1. The minimum number of page buttons is 1.
 2. The maximum number of page buttons is 5.
 3. The first page is 1.
 4. The Active page button is shown in bold.
-5. Which page numbers to show on the buttons?
+5. Which page numbers should be shown on the buttons?
 Let `a` be the current page.
     1. If there are <=5 total pages, show all.
-    2. If there are >=6 total pages: assume there are 10 ( but implement for any number of pages):
+    2. If there are >=6 total pages, assume there are 10 ( but implement for any number of pages):
         1. if `a <3` : show buttons `[1,2,3,4,5]`
         2. if `3 <= a <= 8` : show buttons `[a-2,a-1,a,a+1,a+2]`
         3. if `a > 8`: show buttons `[6,7,8,9,10]`